Community & Courageous Advocacy

 Courage is a value for Waverley Abbey.
 We have courage to stand against injustice and are committed to what is right and true.

 At Waverley Abbey we know how important it is to contribute to the life of a wider community - within school, the local area, nationally and worldwide.
 Our pupils are keen to make a difference.
 Each year we hold a Charities Day; when groups of pupils run stalls which support a chosen charity.
 Each stall is given a slot in assembly time to talk to the school about the work that their charity does.
 On Charities Day pupils are able to visit each stall choosing which charity to donate to.

 Each year we support Save the Children's Christmas Jumper day.
 We hold a competition to decorate our own jumpers as well as donate to the charity when we wear ours to our school Christmas lunch.

-Last year the worship team have decided to support Toilet Twinning.
-They lead activities across the school including collections at the end of performances and mufti days in order to fund a toilet block being built.
+Last year the worship team decided to support Toilet Twinning.
+They led activities across the school including collections at the end of performances and non-uniform days in order to fund a toilet block being built.